nihalgunu/DistractedDriverDirector-24-hour-Hackathon-Project/README.md

 ## Acknowledgments
-This project was made during Purdue's Hello World 2023 Hackathon by
+This project was made during Purdue's Hello World 2023 Hackathon by:

 Nihal Gunukula
 - Developed the entire Neural Network through TensorFlow in Google Colab.